centrahq/api-documentation/pages/05.api-references/05.graphql-integration-api/01.authorization/docs.md

 ```
 The list of permissions is changing as new permissions are added to match new queries and mutations.

+[notice-box=info]
+During your integration's initial tests in QA, it's worth to note all the information returned in `extensions.permissionsUsed`, so that you know exactly which permissions are required for use cases covered in your integration.
+This way you can later use API tokens with minimal permissions when you move to Production, which we highly recommend.
+Running Production integrations on tokens with full admin permissions is considered bad practice, and a potential security vulnerability.
+[/notice-box]

 If you call the API without required permissions, you will be informed about this explicitly:

 Request: